ceciljoseph97/ImageSegmentation/README.md

 DBSCAN is so called density-based clustering algorithm, which tries to group similar colors into different classes based on how densely they are positioned together.

-Dependencies All packages/libraries should be included in Python 3.6.8

 Format k-means and dbscan use following format string (string of 3 dimensional array of size [x,y,n]):

 [[[n0,n1,n2,...],[n0,n1,n2,...]],[[n0,n1,n2,...],[n0,n1,n2,...]],...]